The Technology Behind Passkeys: Public Key Infrastructure (PKI) Explained

 Source: What is Public Key Infrastructure?
 (JumpCloud)

-How PKI Powers Passkeys
+How PKI Powers Passkey Authentication

 Passkeys leverage PKI to create a secure, phishing-resistant authentication method.
 Here's how it works: